dotnet/AspNetCore.Docs/aspnetcore/test/http-files.md

 description: Learn how to use .http/.rest files in Visual Studio 2022 to test ASPNET Core apps.
 monikerRange: '>= aspnetcore-8.0'
 ms.author: tdykstra
-ms.date: 05/08/2023
+ms.date: 05/09/2023
 uid: test/http-files
 ---
 # Use .http/.rest files in Visual Studio 2022

 Visual Studio 2022 has an editor for `.http` files (`.rest` is an alternative file extension for the same file format).
-The purpose of `.http` files is to provide a convenient syntax for making HTTP requests, and the editor window displays the responses.
+The purpose of `.http` files is to provide a convenient syntax for making HTTP requests to test ASP.NET Core API apps.
+The Visual Studio editor window provides a UI to make requests and display the responses.
 This article is reference documentation for the `.http` file format and the Visual Studio `.http` file editor.

 ## Prerequisites

-* [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) version 17.6 Prerview or later with the **ASP.NET and web development** workload installed.
+* [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) version 17.6 Preview or later with the **ASP.NET and web development** workload installed.

+## The following sections explain .http file syntax.
+For information about how to use the .http file editor, see
 ## Comments

 Comments are lines that start with either `#` or `//`.
 These lines are ignored when Visual Studio makes HTTP requests.